 A few things that stand out:

-For investors, the Dorchester-branded Palm assets usually slot into a portfolio as stabilising anchors: extremely expensive per square foot, hard to replace, and appealing to a very specific global buyer segment.
+For investors, the Dorchester-branded Palm assets usually slot into a portfolio as stabilizing anchors: extremely expensive per square foot, hard to replace, and appealing to a very specific global buyer segment.

 What that translates to in everyday life: